Sexual misconduct disclosure policy

 Definition of postsecondary educational institution employer

-A postsecondary educational institution employer means any Washington state:
+A postsecondary educational institution employer includes any Washington state:

 - State university (University of Washington and Washington State University)